timescale/docs/self-hosted/multinode-timescaledb/multinode-administration.md

 # Multi-node administration

-Multi-node TimescaleDB allows you to administer your cluster directly from the access node.
+Multi-node Timescale allows you to administer your cluster directly from the access node.
 When your environment is set up, you do not need to log directly into the data nodes to administer your database.